vvaidy/Qo-DL/README.md

 TypeError: 'NoneType' object is not subsciptable
 ```
 ### 29th Jan 19 - Release 3b ###
-- Download from list or URLs - put your urls inside a text file named "list.txt" in the current working dir (one per line), then load up Qobuz-DL and input "list" into the console.
+- Download from list or URLs - put your urls inside a text file named "list.txt" in the current working dir (one per line), then load up Qo-DL and input "list" into the console.
 - Fixed crash which would happen if you were to download the same album again already with booklet.pdf inside of it.
 - Improved code of checking if files exist and deleting them if they do.
 ### 31st Jan 19 - Release 3c ###